Burgh by Sands Roman Forts

 Early Hadrianic Fort

-This you can see from the top picture was about half mile south west of the Wall fort found by aerial photography in 1975, and was of a similar size to the Wall fort, but in one phase had a large annex.
+This you can see from the top picture was about half a mile southwest of the Wall Fort found by aerial photography in 1975, and was of a similar size to the Wall fort, but in one phase had a large annexe.
 It may have a construction depot in one phase, it is difficult to understand why it was built so far south probably just a few years before the turf and wood wall was built.

 It lies on the site of a watchtower which is even earlier.